vuejs/awesome-vue/README.md

  - [vue-cast-props](https://github.com/anteriovieira/vue-cast-props) - Provides a convenient way of converting props to common data types.
  - [vue2-heropatterns](https://github.com/JustSteveKing/vue2-heropatterns) - A Vue2 implementation allowing you to add the popular Hero Patterns onto any Div
  - [vue-link](https://github.com/Developmint/vue-link) - One component to link them all 🔗 (treat external and internal links same)
  - [vue-identify-network](https://github.com/vinayakkulkarni/vue-identify-network) - ⚡️Identify what kinda internet your users are using!
+ - [vue-cloneya](https://github.com/ridaamirini/vue-cloneya) - A vue component to clone DOM elements

 ### Tabs